History of Freiburg: Gründerzeit and Empire

 In 1864, the city and state councils were merged into the Freiburg District Office.
 The District Offices of Breisach, Emmendingen, Ettenhiem, Freiburg, Kenzingen (dissolved in 1872), Neustadt in the Black Forest and Staufen all belonged to the new administrative region of Freiburg.
 In the same year, the Black Forest Association founded the first German hiking association in the city.

 After the foundation of the Second German Empire in 1871, Baden proved to be a loyal part from the outset since the ruling house was also linked to the Imperial House.
 Grand Duke Frederick I was the husband to Princess Louise of Prussia and Emperor William I's son-in-law.
 After 1871 in Baden, as everywhere else across Germany, Sedantag was celebrated, but in the southwest Germany, the day of the Battle of Belfort was celebrated.
 In 1876, in the presence of William I, the Grand Duke and Bismarck, the official victory monument, Siegesdenkmal, was erected in Freiburg.

 In 1899, the University of Freiburg was the first university in Germany to enroll a woman.

 The city experienced an economic boom during the Gründerzeit, not least because of annexed Alsace, as Colmar, located left of the Rhine was connect by rail to Freiburg.
 Towards the end of the 19th century, Mayor Otto Winterer started a building boom, which was previously unknown and was named "the second founder of the city" in 1913 after serving for 25 years when he retired.
 As an aspiring and modern city, Freiburg operated an electric tram network. after this had replaced the horse and cart transport system in 1891.
 For this reason, an electricity plant was built in Stühlinger.
 In October 1901, the first line, Line A, was opened and connected Rennweg to Lorettostraße.

 In 1910, the new city theatre was opened on the western edge of the inner city. in 1911, the opening of the new university building (Kollegiengebäude I) was built directly opposite the theatre.

 During Winterer's reign as mayor, new residential areas such as the Wiehre and Stühlinger were established.
 As a result, the number of buildings and inhabitants of Freiburg doubled.
 This was also due to the influx of older and wealthy people from the industrial areas of West Germany or from Hamburg, where cholera was raging, so that the city got the nickname Alldeutsches Pensionopolis (German retirement city) from Gerhart von Schulze-Gävernitz.
 These soon accounted for 20% of households.
 The townscape set out by Winterer which was adorned with a lot of historicism and had a medieval appearance, met the zeitgeist.
-The proximitiy to the Black Forest and Kaiserstuhl as well as the warm climate attracted the people.
+The proximity to the Black Forest and Kaiserstuhl as well as the warm climate attracted the people.